How to protect your customers' data, 3 tips

 1. Only ask for the data you really need

 What is the minimum you need to help your customers?
 "If you don't need a date of birth, don't ask for it so you don't have to store it either.
 Only ask for the data you really need.
-What you don't have, you don't need to protect."
+What you don't have, you don't need to protect," advises Goessen.

 2. Do not keep data longer than necessary

-Goessen explains that they tell their customers on the site how they handle data.
-To do so, they use the privacy statement of Webshop Keurmerk, the trust mark to which they are affiliated.
+AKR Performance has put the privacy statement of Webshop Keurmerk on their website.
 "This states that we do not keep data longer than necessary.
 For example, we immediately delete the data of a newsletter subscriber who unsubscribes.
-And if a customer asks a question or makes a comment on our contact form, we keep the data until we are sure the customer is satisfied.
-We then add six months to that that we find convenient.
+And if a customer asks a question on our contact form, we keep the data until 6 months after we have handled it.
 That way, we can easily get the information out in case of follow-up questions and train our customer service.
-After six months, we delete the data."
+After 6 months, we delete the data."

 Some data you are required to keep for longer.
 As soon as a customer orders and pays for an item from you, you have to keep this customer and financial information for 7 years for the Netherlands Tax Administration.
 Goessen explains how her business deals with this.
-"Customers who have created an account but want to delete it should contact us.
+"Customers who want to delete their account can contact us.
 Then we will remove their account and associated customer data."
 This is how they keep the storage of customer data as small as possible.
 "Only what is necessary or mandatory, such as financial data, we keep."

 3. Store your data offline

-"When thinking about your security, it's not just about limiting your data," Beute believes.
+"When thinking about security, it's not just about limiting the amount of data," Beute believes.
 "Keep your security system as simple as possible.
 Not everything has to be available online all the time."
-Data you no longer need but still have to keep for the Netherlands Tax Administration can also be stored digitally offline.
+Data you no longer need but still have to keep for the Netherlands Tax Administration can also be stored offline.
 "Always ask yourself: what is safer, what risk am I running per option?"

 According to Beute, the growing awareness among customers about digital vulnerability is an important trend that entrepreneurs need to take into account.
 "Leaking sensitive data can be 'killing' your reputation and the future of your business.
 People are rightly reluctant to share personal information with your business."